-- 1. Don't cross the bridge before you come to it. - 2.
-The more haste, the less speed. - 3.
-The furthest way about is the nearest way home. - 4.
-There are more ways to wood than one.
+- 1. The furthest way about is the nearest way home. - 2.
+Don't cross the bridge before you come to it. - 3.
+The more haste, the less speed.

 SHOPPING

 Text 1 Supermarkets

 Many factors make supermarkets popular with customers.
 Quick service, a large number of items on sale and the possibility to buy everything at one place draw customers to such shops.
 They are usually brightly lit, spacious and well laid-out.